metalwarrior665/actor-google-sheets/README.md

     - `createBackup` <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If true then after obtaining the data from the spreadsheet and before any manipulation, data are stored into the default key-value store under the key `backup`.
 Can be loaded in future run using `load backup` mode.
 Useful when you are not sure what you are doing and have valuable data in the spreadsheet already. **Default**: `false`.

 ## Filter options and transform function
-By default the behaviour of the import is straightforward. `replace` mode simply replaces the old content with new rows, `append` simply adds new rows below the old ones and `modify` doesn't do anything (it is only usable with filter options or transform function).
+By default the behaviour of the import is straightforward. `replace` mode simply replaces the old content with new rows, `append` simply adds new rows below the old ones, `modify` doesn't do anything (it is only usable with filter options or transform function) and `read` saves the data as they are to the key-value store.
 But for more complicated imports that require importing only unique items or any other custom functionality, you need to use one of the following options: `filterByField`, `filterByEquality` or `transformFunction`.
 Behaviour of each of these options is specific to each of the modes so if you need to do some more complicated workflow it is important to understand the interaction.

-- **`filterByField`**: Items are evaluated to be equal if the provided field is equal between them.
+- **`filterByEquality`**: Only unique items(rows) are kept in the data.
+If two items have all fields the same, their are considered duplicates and are removed from the data.
+- **`filterByField`**: Similar to `filterByEquality` but the uniquenes of items is compared only with one field.
+So if one items has certain value in this field, all other items with this value are considered duplicates and are removed from the data.
-    - `append`: Old and new data is put together and checked for duplicated.
-Only the first item is kept of duplicates are found.
+    - `append`: Old and new data is put together and checked for duplicates.
+Only the first item is kept if duplicates are found.
     - `replace`: Works like `append` but cares only about new data.
-    - `modify`: Works exactly like `replace` only with old items instead of new ones.
+    - `modify`: Works like `replace` but cares only about old data.
-- **`filterByEquality`**: This options behaves very similarly to `filterByField` only the items are evaluated to be equal if all of their fields are the same.
-So if any the item has any unique field, it will be imported.
+    - `read`: Works the same as `modify`

 ### Transform function
 If you need more complicated filtering abillities or just do whatever you want with the data you can use `transformFunction` option.
 You should provide a stringified javascript function that will get the data as parameters and return transformed data.
 The data format is very similar to the JSON format of the datasets or crawler results only all the nested objects (objects and arrays) are flattened.
 It is basically an array of objects (items) with flattend fields, let's call it `row-object` format.